-Bags and Bagging: Principally, paper and polyethylene bagging materials have been used for holding ice in quantities of about 3-100 lbs (1.5 to 45 kg).
+Bags and Bagging: Principally, paper and polyethylene bagging materials have been used for holding ice in quantities of about 3 to 100 lbs.
+(1.5 to 45 kg).
 Paper bags, which do not allow the customer to see the product and which are comparatively expensive and may allow odors to be absorbed by the ice, have been used less and less, though they remain in use in some heavy duty applications, such as for 100 lb (45 kg) bags.
 It should be noted that paper bags tend to stack better than plastic bags as the paper surface has more friction.

 Plastic bags are transparent and allow the customer to view the product without having to open the bag.
 They are also less expensive than paper bags and may be stored in a smaller space.
-Recommended bag thicknesses are 1.5 mil for 5-10 lb (2.25-4.5 kg) bags and 2.25 mil for 20-40 lb (9-18 kg) bags.
+Recommended bag thicknesses are 1.5 mil for 5 to 10 lbs.
+(2.25 to 4.5 kg) bags and 2.25 mil for 20 to 40 lbs.
+(9 to 18 kg) bags.